-If you have meetings with customers, please note that they will receive a copy of the meeting.
+If you have meetings with customers, please note that, by default, they will receive a copy of the meeting.
 If you want to change this, you can do so from the Settings page or you can enable/disable it for a particular meeting from the Upcoming meetings page.

 Sharing meetings, private & public meetings

-If you want to make meetings private so that only you, as the owner of the meeting in Meetgek, can access the content. you have two options.
-You can make all meetings private by default by navigating to Settings -> Meeting Assistant -> Enable toggle for "Private meetings" as seen below.
+If you want to make meetings private so that only you, as the owner of the meeting in MeetGeek, can access the content. you have two options.
+You can make all meetings private by default by navigating to Settings -> Sharing -> Choose "Private" from the dropdown menu as seen below.

 You can make a specific meeting private by navigating to the Meeting page -> Press Share Meeting.

-If you need to distribute a public link to a wider audience use the public link at the bottom of the same popup.
+If you need to distribute a public link to a wider audience, choose "Anyone with the link" option in the General Access dropdown menu, and you will see the 'Copy link' button.